hiiamboris/red-wiki/Map!-datatype.md

 ###Abstract

 A map represents an associative array of key/value pairs.
-It provides a fast read access (using an hashtable internally) and a convenient specific syntax.
+It provides a fast read access (using an hashtable internally) and a convenient, dedicated syntax.
 Unlike the `hash!` datatype, a map is not a series, so does not have a concept of offset or positions.
-Conceptually, map! datatype sits in between hash! and object! datatypes.
+Conceptually, the `map!` datatype lies between the `hash!` and `object!` datatypes.

 ###Literal syntax
 ```